-County of Fresno Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities For Fiscal Year Ended June 30, 2020 (amounts expressed in thousands)
+County of Fresno Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Fiscal Year Ended June 30, 2021 (amounts expressed in thousands)

-Net change in fund balances - total governmental funds \$ (45,058) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
+Net change in fund balances - total governmental funds \$ 69,822 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of these assets is allocated over their estimated useful lives and reported as depreciation expense.
-Expenditures for general capital assets, infrastructure and other related capital asset adjustments Less - current year depreciation expense \$ 124,462 (11,116) 113,346 Interest is expended in the governmental funds when paid, while interest on long-term debt is accrued in the Statement of Net Position.
-This is the amount by which the current year partial interest degrees of from by which the current year accrued interest decreased from the prior year's reported total.
-53 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of the governmental funds.
+Expenditures for general capital assets, infrastructure and other related capital asset adjustments 108,079 Less - current year depreciation expense (43,808) 64,271 Interest is expended in the governmental funds when paid, while interest on long-term debt is accrued in the Statement of Net Position.
+This is the amount by which the current year accrued interest decreased from the prior year's reported total.
+305 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of the governmental funds.
 Neither transaction, however, has any effect on net position.
 This amount is net of internal service fund activity.
-2,020 Some expenses reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in the governmental funds.
+15,187 Some expenses reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in the governmental funds.
 This amount is net of internal service fund activity.
-(11,179) Certain revenues are deferred because they are not available within the County's 180 day availability period.
+38,744 Certain revenues are deferred because they are not available within the County's 180 day availability period.
 However, they are recognized in the government-wide financial statements.
 Amounts at the beginning of the fiscal year are netted with those at the end of the fiscal year.
 This amount is net of internal service fund activity.
-3,511 Internal service funds are used by management to charge the cost of fleet services, information systems, printing and mailing services, facility services, security, risk management and communications to individual funds.
+(4,575) Internal service funds are used by management to charge the cost of fleet services, information systems, printing and mailing services, facility services, security, risk management and communications to individual funds.
 The net expense of certain activities of the internal service funds is reported with governmental activities.
-(190)
+15,795 Change in net position of governmental activities - \$ 199,549